zeke-xie/stable-weight-decay-regularization/README.md

 We proposed the Stable Weight Decay (SWD) method to fix weight decay in modern deep learning libraries.

-SWD make significantly improvements over both L2 regularization and decoupled weight decay.
+- SWD usually makes significant improvements over both L2 regularization and decoupled weight decay.

-Simply fixing weight decay in Adam by SWD, with no extra hyperparameter, can usually outperform complex Adam variants, which have more hyperparameters.
+- Simply fixing weight decay in Adam by SWD, with no extra hyperparameter, can usually outperform complex Adam variants, which have more hyperparameters.

+- SGD with Stable Weight Decay (SGDS) also often outperforms SGD with L2 regularization.

 # The environment is as bellow: